A Surprising Way to Cleanse Toxic Kidneys - Dr. Berg on Kidney Detoxification

 Besides dietary alterations, examining illnesses such as hypertension and diabetes is essential for sustaining healthy kidneys.

-High blood pressure, if uncontrolled, can lead to damage over time, causing kidneys' efficiency in filtering waste from the bloodstream to decrease.
+If uncontrolled, high blood pressure can lead to damage over time, decreasing the kidneys' efficiency in filtering waste from the bloodstream.

 Sweating and Kidney Problems